A pedagogical history of compactness: Developing the definition

-[Doubtless I wanted to avoid a solid dense core with a single thread going off to infinity being called compact.
-This is a hypothesis because I have completely forgotten the reasons for my choice!] \end{quote}

-So even in the lifetime of the mathematician who named the concept, the original intuition behind the concept was somewhat lost.
-And Fr\'{e}chet's intuitive nested intersection definition was supplanted by less intuitive but more powerful notions of limit-point, sequential, and---as we will examine next---open-cover compactness.
+So even in the lifetime of the mathematician who named the concept, the original intuition behind the concept was somewhat lost, and Fr\'{e}chet's intuitive nested intersection definition was supplanted by less intuitive but more powerful notions of limit-point, sequential, and open-cover compactness.